kcjengr/qtpyvcp/docs/source/tutorials/basic_vcp_03.rst

     }

-Now lets add the rest of the machine buttons so add five more `ActionButtons` to the right of the Power button and name them Run, Step, Pause, Resume, and Abort.
+Now lets add the rest of the machine buttons so add five more `ActionButtons` to the right of the Home button and name them Run, Step, Pause, Resume, and Abort.

 The `actionNames` are::